Square’s Team Management software helps you manage your people and save on labour costs. Learn more about Square Team Management.

 In some instances, employees aren’t covered by an award or enterprise agreement, in which case a national minimum wage order safeguards against exploitative arrangements.

 Modern awards cover things such as minimum wage rates, annual leave, hours or work, penalty rates, allowances and other minimum conditions.

-For example, retail workers covered by the General Retail Industry Award 2010 are entitled to a minimum wage of $789 per week.
+For example, full-time adult retail workers covered by the General Retail Industry Award 2010 are entitled to a minimum wage of $813.60 per week (Retail Employee Level 1).
 The award is an extensive contract that outlines all other foreseeable employer obligations, many of which are industry-specific, like meal and uniform allowances.
 Any failure to abide by it could leave employers open to legal action.